 Instead I’m telling how to visit Makapan’s Caves (Makapansgat) near Mokopane, another paleontological site that gets very few visitors in comparison.
 Despite their obscurity, Makapan’s Caves boast very impressive fossil records.

 What is the Makapan Valley World Heritage Site and how can you visit Makapan’s Caves near Mokopane?
-There’s very little information available about visiting Makapansgat, so I wrote this post to help other travellers experience the relatively unknown tourist site.
+There’s very little information available about visiting Makapansgat caves, so I wrote this post to help other travellers experience the relatively unknown tourist site.

 The History of Makapan Valley World Heritage Site

 Before Makapan Valley was a World Heritage site, the caves had other uses.

 In the early 20th century, a limestone mine operated in the area.
 Only interested in limestone, the miners of Makapansgat Limeworks tossed other rock material aside in massive waste dumps.

 In 1925, a mathematics teacher called Wilfred Eitzman visited the mines and found fossilized bone in the dump sites.
 Full excavations began in late 1940s and led to incredible discoveries.